3-Season Room vs 4-Season Room: Which is Right for Your Okanagan Home?

 Local Expertise

 We know Kelowna, Vernon, Penticton, and everywhere in between.
-We understand Okanagan-specific snow loads, wind patterns, and sun exposure.
-Our supplier relationships are local, which means faster timelines and better pricing.
+We understand Okanagan-specific winter snow, wind patterns, and sun exposure.
+Because we manufacture right here in West Kelowna, we control quality and timelines from start to finish.

 Quality Construction